House lawmakers question FEMA in New Orleans

 When disaster strikes, federal agencies like FEMA and the Small Business Administration (SBA) spring into action, but in the aftermath, lawmakers said the help is often not equal.

-“The lack of equitable resources during a disaster is appalling,” said U.S. Rep. Bennie Thompson, D-MS.
+“The lack of equitable resources during a disaster is appalling,” U.S. Rep. Bennie Thompson, (D-MS), said.

 “They continue to be strangled with loan after loan after loan,” he said.